How 5 Women Paid Off Their Student Loans in Under 10 Years

 How long it took to pay off: Four years.

 How she did it: “I was pretty naïve going into it, but luckily, my loan was relatively low because I did my master’s in one year — I took a bunch of graduate-level classes when I was in college, and those credits were transferrable.
 I also bartended while I was in school to help cover my living expenses.
 My first job after graduation paid me $53,000 a year, which allowed me to cover my minimum loan payments of $250 per month without much trouble.
 Broken into smaller chunks, it always felt doable.
 Then I got a higher-paying job and upped the payments to $350 per month.
 I’ve been promoted a few times and started getting quarterly bonuses, so I put those towards my loans as well.
 Now I make $95,000 per year, and I got out of debt last spring.
 It’s nice to be able to start putting my money towards the future instead of the past.
-My fiancé and I are getting a puppy next month, and saving for our wedding and other long-term goals, like an emergency fund and a down payment for a house.
 Looking back, I don’t think I would have done anything differently, but I do wish my school had offered a class or something about how student loans worked, and what the repayment process would look like — I had no idea until the bills started coming in the mail.”

 Fatimah, 28, therapist